MohamedQurain/100-days-of-code/FAQ.md

   **A:** The part where you have to sit down and start coding.
 Don’t postpone that or think about it at all, because you will rationalize yourself out of it.
 Approach it mechanically: sit down, open your laptop, launch your coding editor, and start typing.
 After 5 minutes, you will not feel any problems/procrastination/desire to stop.

   **Q:** If everyone started on a certain day, should I join them on the day they are?
 For example, from Day 12?
   **A:** This challenge is individual, so when you join you start at day 1.
 Whenever you’ll be posting an update on Twitter or elsewhere, make sure to mention which day you are on and use the hashtag so that people can find and support you!

+  **Q:** What if i missed more than one day of the challenge ? should i start over again by recording the old progress or start over again with new start and forget about the old progress ?

 ## Contents
 * [Rules](rules.md)